20squares/dual-governance-public/README.md

 What does this imply for the dual governance mechanism?
 From our perspective this suggests that the initial phases until which a given proposal can be executed should rather be lenient and given thresholds possibly extended until an execution can happen.
 But after the veto-signalling stage is reached, under the assumption that with sufficient attention an assessment is reached rather fast, it should be clear that the proposal is either withdrawn and the problem thereby mitigated or it persists.
 In the latter case, (w)stETH holders will want to use the safety hatch.

 It is clear that one needs a way to correct a false first assessment of a proposal wrongly assumed to be malicious.
 This is why there should be a way for (w)stETH holders to get out of the escrow.
 But as discussed before, once the sufficient level of attention is achieved, there is not necessarily the need to keep the protocol in a limbo for too long.
-Currently, the maximal time-lock is 45 days.
-This could be shortened.
-A lower bound clearly is the ability for agents to unlock certain stETH from contracts they own (plus a sufficient safety cushion).
+In turn, this suggests to possibly shortening the maximum time lock.
+A counteracting force is the time that is needed for token holders whose tokens are not available short term to get into the contract.
+In addition, when many agents aim to get out of existing contracts there will be possibly congestion and time delays.
+As remarked before the big uncertainty concerns what happens in the case of a massive outflow at once.
+This warrants further analysis.

-In sum, to us this suggests a directionally lower trigger threshold for the veto-signalling to start ($R_1$); a higher minimum time-lock ($L_1$); a higher threshold for rage quit ($R_2$); and lastly a lower maximum time-lock ($L_{max}$).
+In sum, to us this suggests a directionally lower trigger threshold for the veto-signalling to start ($R_1$); a higher minimum time-lock ($L_1$); a higher threshold for rage quit ($R_2$); and lastly a lower maximum time-lock ($L_{max}$) subject to token holders having enough time to unlock their tokens from contracts and get into the Dual Governance Mechanism escrow.

 Again, the logic being, give time and make it easy to create a pause.
-But then force a decision and a continuation rather quicker than before.
+But then force a decision.

 ### Preventing the halting of the protocol